Woven Basket - White & Natural - No. 2

 Made in Tanzania

 by weavers using local grasses and upcycled grain bags

 $ 30.00 - $ 80.00

-Style this wide woven basket, handmade from natural grasses, on its own or use it to keep away clutter.
-Ideally used to hold keys, jewelry, or fruit or to hang on the wall, this bowl fits seamlessly into any space with its neutral tones and subtle colorblocking.
+Style this wide woven basket on its own or use it to keep away clutter.
+Handmade from natural grasses, this bowl is ideal for holding keys, jewelry, or fruit, and fits seamlessly into any space with its neutral tones and subtle color blocking.
 Each purchase empowers artisans at WomenCraft in Tanzania.